The Elder Interview

 The Health Foundation is an independent charity aimed at improving health and care for people in the UK – both in quality and equal access.
 Its work aims to create a healthier population, through research, grants and crucial policy analysis, aimed at helping governments make effective decisions that have better long-term implications.

-In June, the Foundation opens its new REAL Centre (Research and Economic Analysis for the Long term), to improve the quality of strategic decisions about the health and care system, particularly with a view to sustainability issues.
+This June, the Foundation opened its new REAL Centre (Research and Economic Analysis for the Long term), to improve the quality of strategic decisions about the health and care system, particularly with a view to sustainability issues.

 What are the key issues the Government needs to address to ensure the care system is fit for purpose?

 The first issue that needs to be addressed is the overall level of funding just to get the current system working so that people who need care, get care.
 Then there are related problems around the workforce and high vacancy rates.

 There are also problems around social care providers, with lots of care homes finding it difficult to make ends meet and some handing their contracts back to local authorities.
 Finally, there’s the issue of having a fair split between individuals and the state in terms of who pays for care.